 C. WAITING LIST

 If a class is full, a student can request to be placed on the waiting list.
-You will be contacted by email and by phone as soon as there is an opening in the original class due to a withdrawal, or when the number of students requires that an additional class be opened.
+The student will be contacted by email and by phone as soon as there is an opening in the original class due to a withdrawal, or when the number of students requires that an additional class be opened.

 A current Alliance Française membership is required for enrollment in any Alliance class, workshop, or immersion.
 The basic membership fee is valid for 12 months and carries these benefits: eligibility to register for classes; discounts at selected retailers and restaurants; borrowing privileges from the School’s lending library of books and audio/video materials; and members rates for social and cultural events.
 Membership fees are not refundable.